 Think about if you need accidental damage insurance for your jewellery.
 This could cover situations like your ring slipping off your finger and getting lost or a precious stone coming loose from the setting.

-Good value jewellery insurance
+Find a good value jewellery insurance quote

 In some cases, it may be cheaper to purchase jewellery insurance separately to your home contents insurance.
 In others, it may be better value to buy a home contents policy with a higher single item limit.
-At Park insurance our expert team will search through all the options to find the right jewellery insurance package for you.
+At Park insurance our expert team will search through all the options to find the right high value jewellery insurance package for you.
 We’re an independent insurance brokers, so we’re free to get quotes from anywhere.
 And our knowledge and understanding of the industry means we know exactly where to look and what to ask.
 That means we can find you the best prices on cover you can count on.
 Call us on 0117 9556835 or fill in the form below for a free, no obligation quote.

 Thanks for getting in touch this evening, we'll get back to you as soon as we can tomorrow.